jvalue/hochwasser-app/README.md

 The CEPS needs to be configured by

 - adding `pegelonline` source of the ODS
-- adding a new EPL adapter called `pegelAlarm` with the following details:
+- adding two new EPL adapter called `pegelAlarmAboveLevel` and `pegelAlarmBelowLevel` with the following details:
   - eplBlueprint:
 ```json
 select station1, station2 from pattern